asiripanich/abs/README.md

 <!-- badges: end -->

-The goal of abs is to provide a function to read csv tables downloaded from ABS TableBuilder without having to ‘tidy’ it first.
-Thus, helps retain meta information of the tables.
+The goal of abs is to provide a function to read csv tables downloaded from ABS TableBuilder without having to ‘tidy’ them first.
+Thus, this helps ti retain the meta information of the tables.

 ## Installation